About Us

 Lisa Leitl, Team Member of Central Florida Lewy Body

-Lisa has spent her life in the performing arts as a professional musician and actor.
-She later found herself using the arts to serve in a variety of diverse communities.
-During this time she discovered an innate ability to work side by side with both those diagnosed with dementia and their carepartners.
-She has been working for years now along side non profit organizations facilitating curriculum, developed to stimulate cognitive abilities, along with leading support groups throughout the Central Florida area.
+Lisa’s introduction to the world of dementia care came through her work as a musician.
+She spent the first chapter of her life in the performing arts as a professional musician and actor.
+She later found herself using the arts to serve a variety of diverse and typically underserved communities.
+During this time, she discovered an innate ability and began extensive training to work side by side effectively with both those diagnosed with dementia and their care partners.
+She has been working for years alongside non-profit organizations, facilitating a curriculum developed to stimulate cognitive abilities, along with leading professional support groups throughout the Central Florida area.

-Lisa feels it is essential that we don’t just focus on the disease and or diagnosis and instead turn our attention to what each person can continue to contribute, both to the wellbeing of their own lives and lives of others.
+Lisa feels it is essential that we not only focus on the disease and or diagnosis and instead turn our attention to what each person can continue to contribute, both to the well-being of their own lives and the lives of others.